dan-rodrigues/ics-adpcm/README.md

 ffmpeg -i input.wav -ac 1 -f s16le -acodec adpcm_ima_wav output.adpcm
 ```

 ffmpeg can be used to encode samples for playback but depending on the source material, a lookahead encoder such as [adpcm-xq](https://github.com/dbry/adpcm-xq) may produce better results.
-The required format is:
+The expected header, which ffmpeg creates by default, is:

 * 2 bytes: Initial predictor
 * 2 bytes: Initial step index (high byte ignored)
-* 1kbyte block size

-The block size in 4bit nybbles can be configured using the `ADPCM_BLOCK_SIZE` but the default is to use what the above encoders (and many otherrs) default to.
+The block size in 4bit nybbles can be configured using the `ADPCM_BLOCK_SIZE` but the default is to use what the above encoders (and many others) default to, which is 1kbyte.

 ## Usage